Frequently Asked Room Selection Questions

 Q: What if I don't get the kind of housing I wanted?

 A: During Room Selection Day, we will be making waiting lists for all of our Housing Options.
 As shifting occurs, which inevitably happens every year, we will contact students on that list, in the order in which they signed up, and offer whatever spaces become available.
-If you have further concerns about housing for the next year, you should stop by the Housing Office and visit with our staff.
+If you have further concerns about housing for the next year, you should stop by the Residence Life Office and visit with our staff.

 Q: Who is required to live on campus?